mrjoelkemp/khan-infection/Readme.md

 ###### Visualizing the infection

+In order to visualize an infection, one of the infection algorithms must be run first on a given host.
+Otherwise, you'll only see a rendered graph of all users.

+The algorithm for this uses the exported `getPlotData` function to traverse the graph of all connected coaches to the given host and adds all connected users to a list of nodes and creates edges between coaches and students.
+These nodes and edges are piped into vis.js for rendering.

 * Run `npm start` to start an http server
 * Visit http://localhost:8080/demo/ and observe the rendered example graph in `demo/index.js`